NavyaG-lab/Tech-writer/etl_users/dataset_series.md

 ### PII Handling

+#### Definition of attributes as PII

+- Attributes marked as PII are automatically hashed in the output contract dataset.
+- PII attribute lookup table datasets are generated for every attribute marked as PII, which allow lookups from a hash value to the original PII value

 When declaring the contract schema, attributes representing PII data should be marked as `isPii = true`:

 ```scala